pinobatch/hello-world/cheat-sheet.md

     git gc
     git count-objects -vH | grep size-pack

-List all tracked files.
+List all tracked files whose name does not begin with a dot.
 This helps determine what files to include in a release archive.

     git ls-files | grep -e "^[^.]"